 The prospect of having a tax free nest egg in retirement is very attractive, and something I don’t recommend you pass up.
 There aren’t many opportunities for tax free income, especially when it comes to investments.
 And the longer you have before you reach retirement age, the more time you have for compound interest to increase your nest egg.
 If you are eligible, I highly recommend opening a Roth IRA and maxing out your contributions each year.

 Take action!
-For more information on Roth IRAs, you can check out the Roth IRA Movement or the #RothIRAMovement on Twitter.
 If you are interested in opening a Roth IRA, then check out this list of recommended places.